Wiros9/book/docs/dev/testing.rst

 Testing Lino applications
 =========================

-You can write test suites for a Lino application like for any other Django project.
+You write test suites for a Lino application like for any other Django project.
 But Lino adds a set of tools, conventions, ideas and suggestions for testing your applications.

 .. toctree::